jopemachine/alfred-chromium-workflow/README.md

 In addition to resolving these issues, this workflow has following several advantages over the previous one.

 * Support favicon images in almost all features
-* Support switching browsers, profiles
+* Support switching browsers, profiles with ease
-* Support opening tab, window directly
 * Support more Chromium based browsers
 * Lightning-fast
 * Provide localized subtitle